 I asked Rachel whether she can offer comforting words to other embattled entrepreneurs.

 Rachel hopes that hospitality operators use this lull period to insert more sustainable practices in their business models.
 She believes the possibilities are limitless.
 This bird will undoubtedly be ready to fly again when the time is right.
-After all, the Bananaquit is know for its pint-sized frame, but is a very active creature.
+After all, the Bananaquit is known for its pint-sized frame but is a very active creature.
 There wasn't much for me to write again...